Business is more than knowing what should be done.

 Focused driven people delay calling their peers counterproductive behaviors.

-Got your people initial committed to an idea?
+Got your people first committed to an idea?
 Well done.

 Now, clarify publicly.
-What the team needs to achieve, who need to deliver what.
+What the team needs to do, who need to deliver what.
 How everyone must behave to succeed.

 5. Inattention to results

-No amount of trust, conflict, commitment, or accountability can make up for lack of desire to win.
+No amount of trust, conflict, commitment, or accountability can make up for lack of wish to win.

 A team not focused on results is distracted, fails to grow, and loses best employees.